Jhr-4/portfolio/docs/05-components.md

 ## Background Components

-### StarryBackground Component
+### StarryBackground Component (Updated)

-The StarryBackground component is a reusable visual element that creates an immersive, animated star field, reflecting the Explorer archetype's sense of discovery and infinite possibilities.

-**Import:** `import { StarryBackground } from "@/components/ui/starry-background"`
+The StarryBackground component now uses a config-driven approach for efficiency:
+- All star types are generated using a single `useMemo` and a configuration array.
+- This reduces code duplication and improves performance.
+- The API and props remain the same, but the implementation is more concise and maintainable.

 **Props Interface:**
 ```tsx